dkaslovsky/ElasticBatch/README.md

 `ElasticBatch` implements the following features (see [Usage](#usage) for examples and more details) that allow a user to:
 - Work with documents as lists of dicts or as rows of pandas DataFrames
 - Add documents to a buffer that will automatically flush (insert its contents to Elasticsearch) when it is full
-- Handle all interaction with and configuration of the underlying Elasticsearch client while remaining configurable by the user if so desired
+- Interact with an intuitive interface that handles all of the underlying Elasticsearch client logic on behalf of the user
 - Track the elapsed time a document has been in the buffer, allowing a user to flush the buffer at a desired time interval even when it is not full
 - Work within a context manager that will automatically flush before exiting, alleviating the need for extra code to ensure all documents are written to the database
 - Optionally dump the buffer contents (documents) to a file before exiting due to an uncaught exception